AshMac25/data_ai_fall_2026/module_2/assignment_3.md

 The leadership team has asked you to answer the following questions:

 - [X] How many total applicants are there?
-1,681 (after removing data after date 7/31/24)
 - [X] How many applicants were assigned a cohort?
-545 applicants were assigned
 - [X] What is the number of total children of all applicants?
-3,884 Children
-- [ ] What percentage of applicants are veterans?
+- [X] What percentage of applicants are veterans?
-- [ ] What percentage of applicants identify as LGBTQ+?
+- [X] What percentage of applicants identify as LGBTQ+?
-- [ ] What percentage of applicants do not have laptops?
+- [X] What percentage of applicants do not have laptops?
-- [ ] What is the most number of children of any applicant?
+- [X] What is the most number of children of any applicant?
-- [ ] What is the average number of children among all applicants?
+- [X] What is the average number of children among all applicants?
 - [X] What is the average number of children of applicants that were assigned a cohort?
-2.3

 Create a new tab titled “Functions”.
 Paste the questions above and answer them using the applicable spreadsheet functions - `COUNT`, `COUNTIF`, `SUM`, `SUMIF`, `MAX`, `MAXIF`, `AVERAGE`, `AVERAGEIF`.